 Making the crumb topping and cinnamon layer

-Before making the vanilla cake, I recommend preparing the topping and cinnamon sugar layer.
-They're very easy to make as you just mix all the ingredients in a bowl!
+Before making the vanilla cake, I recommend preparing the topping and cinnamon sugar filling.
+They’re very easy to make as you just mix all the ingredients in a bowl!

 The topping should have the consistency of crumbly wet sand.
 However, this can vary a little depending on how you measure your ingredients and the temperature of your home!
 If your mixture is too dry or too sticky, feel free to mix in an extra teaspoon of melted butter.
 A little goes a long way!